JehoOgbo/refresher/alx-low_level_programming/README.md

 ## 0x10-variadic_functions

 This directory explores the concept of variadic functionns in C and how to use them.
 These are functions that take a variable number of arguments.

+## 0x12-singly_linked_lists

+An introduction to linked lists and data structures.
+In particular singly linked lists.